 We are authorized to issue up to 6 million shares of preferred stock, par value \$0.01 per share.
-No shares of our preferred stock were issued and outstanding as of December 31, 2021.

 Our Board of Directors, without further action by the holders of our common stock, may issue shares of our preferred stock.
 Our Board of Directors is vested with the authority to fix by resolution the designations, preferences and relative, participating, optional or other special rights, and such qualifications, limitations or restrictions thereof, including, without limitation, redemption rights, dividend rights, liquidation preference and conversion or exchange rights of any class or series of preferred stock, and to fix the number of classes or series of preferred stock, the number of shares constituting any such class or series and the voting powers for each class or series.